thosangs/itera_data_warehouse/README.md

    make day-run DAY=8
    ```

-   This executes all SQL files in `lectures/day_8/sql` inside the container.
+   This brings up the stack for Day 8 (if not already running) and executes all SQL files in `lectures/day_8/sql` inside the container.

 4. Connect via SQLPad (optional):